What is emergency contraception?

 If you have had unprotected sex then you can get the IUD fitted within five days and it should stop you from getting pregnant (it is 99.9% effective as an emergency contraceptive).
 To do this, you will have to visit your GP or local sexual health clinic.
 The IUD can also be left in once it has been inserted and used as long-term contraception.

-Depending on the version used, it can be an effective form of contraception for 5 to 10 years and does not always contain hormones.
+Depending on the version used, it can be an effective form of contraception for 5 to 10 years.
 This makes it a sensible choice of emergency contraception for women who do not want to get pregnant for the time being.
 Fertility will return to normal on removal of the coil - this is again done by a doctor or specialist nurse.

 - an untreated pelvic infection or sexually transmitted infection